WEICHINLIN/Natural-Language-Processing/1. Install/Install.md

 After success, you will see the following screen. (first time)\
 <img src="https://github.com/WEICHINLIN/Kubeflow---Natural-Language-Processing/blob/main/4.%20Image/first%20minikube.png" alt="first minikube"/><br/>
 Next, you can change the owner of the .kube and .minikube folders. \
-In this way, subsequent commands related to kubectl and minikube do not need to add sudo.
+In this way, subsequent commands related to kubectl and minikube do not need to add sudo. \
-.kube and .minikube are usually in /home/<user_name> and are hidden.
+The line with the second red exclamation mark indicates the storage location of .kube and .minikube.
 ```Bash
 sudo chown –R <user_name> .kube .minikube
 ```